New Student Checklist

 Meet the graduate coordinator, your adviser, and other faculty members.
 Complete employment documents if you are a TA.
 Ask about student organizations and other ways to be involved in your discipline.
 Most departments also offer orientation activities to help you acclimate to the department and campus.

-Submit requested final transcript(s) to the Graduate School.
+Official transcripts are required of candidates upon acceptance of an offer of admission.
+Submit requested final transcript(s), printed within the last two years, to the Graduate School.
 You will not be able to register until the Graduate School receives all required transcripts.

 All students receive an Universal Account.
 This account will be used for accessing: